MPSI's Long History of Training in Infant Mental Health - IMH-DT Application

 Coursework and clinical/research experiences are designed to

-To be admitted to the IMH Dual-Title Degree Program, students must first be formally admitted and pursuing a graduate degree in Social Work, Education or Nursing.
-Following admission to the major program students should contact their academic advisor and Carla Barron to discuss incorporating the dual-title into their Plan of Work and to complete a Change of Status form.
-Students admitted into the Dual-Title Degree Program must maintain a 3.0 grade point average or higher in their infant mental health courses.
+To obtain the IMH-DT, students must first be formally admitted to Wayne State University and pursuing a doctoral degree in Social Work, Education or Nursing.
+Following admission to the major program students should contact their academic advisor and Carla Barron to discuss incorporating the IMH-DT into their Plan of Work and to complete a Graduate Change of Status form.
+Students admitted into the IMH-DT must maintain a 3.0 grade point average or higher in their infant mental health courses.

 For More Information Contact: